-25There are nine regional groupings in the study: North America, Latin America and the Caribbean, Oceania, Africa, European Union (EU) Europe, non-EU Europe, Japan and the Koreas, Taiwan and Hong Kong , and Rest of Asia (See Appendix).
-The North-South categories are constructed in accordance with the World Bank's Analytical classifications presented in the World Development Indicators database (WDI, 2015).
+&lt;sup>27There are nine regional groupings in the study: North America, Latin America and the Caribbean, Oceania, Africa, European Union (EU) Europe, non-EU Europe, Japan and the Koreas, Taiwan and Hong Kong , and Rest of Asia (See Appendix).The North-South categories are constructed in accordance with the World Bank's Analytical classifications presented in the World Development Indicators database (WDI, 2015).
 Nations ranked as low or lower-middle income form the South, and nations ranked as upper-middle or high income form the North.

-26The types of business ownerships are: private, foreign-owned, state-owned enterprises, collectives, joint ventures, and partnerships that are Hong Kong/ Macao or Taiwan (HMT) owned.
+&lt;sup>28The types of business ownerships are: private, foreign-owned, state-owned enterprises, collectives, joint ventures, and partnerships that are Hong Kong/ Macao or Taiwan (HMT) owned.

-I incorporate a plethora of controls to account for product characteristics that are timeinvariant (captured by Γ) and year characteristics that are market-invariant (captured by δ).27 I also include dummies for ownership configurations, type, to account for organizational, structural or legal guidelines across different businesses that may systematically alter a firm's participation in trade, and, industry effects at the 4-digit CIC level, η , to capture features unique to a particular sector. $Grav{dt}$ is a set of controls that is only included in firm-product-country level estimation.
+$^{29}$ Time dummies control for macroeconomic events, demand-side fluctuations, and time-varying factors which impact all firms equally at t.
+Product fixed effects, measured at the HS6-digit or HS4-digit levels, control for commodity characteristics such as for ownership configurations, type, to account for organizational, structural or legal guidelines across different businesses that may systematically alter a firm's participation in trade, and, industry effects at the 4-digit CIC level, $\eta$ , to capture features unique to a particular sector.
+Gravdt is a set of controls that is only included in firm-product-country level estimation.
 It is a collection of the key determinants of aggregate trade patterns identified by the gravity literature and, partially controls for demand conditions, market toughness, and other economic factors endemic to a given location.
-Grav is comprised of four log-transformed geo-economic variables: size (GDP), wealth (GDP per capita), bilateral distance, and remoteness (a measure of multilateral resistance related to distance from all trade partners; Anderson and van Wincoop, 2003).28
+Grav is comprised of four log-transformed geoeconomic variables: size (GDP), wealth (GDP per capita), bilateral distance, and remoteness (a measure of multilateral resistance related to distance from all trade partners; Anderson and van Wincoop, 2003).

-The main focus of this analysis is on the estimated sign of β , which captures the conditional correlation between the fraction of imported intermediates from destination d and a firm's fraction of total exports of a good generated in d.29.
+The main focus of this analysis is on the estimated sign of $\beta$ , which captures the conditional correlation between the fraction of imported intermediates from destination d and a firm's fraction of total exports of a good generated in d..
 Results from estimating this specification are presented in Tables 3 to 6.